Locations:

 Flu (Influenza) Test

-Flu (influenza) tests use a respiratory sample, such as a nasal or throat swab, to check for the presence of the flu virus.
-Your healthcare provider will perform these tests.
+Flu (influenza) tests use a respiratory sample, such as a nasal swab, to check for the presence of the flu virus.
+There are at-home and over-the-counter flu tests available, but they aren’t as accurate or reliable as a flu test your healthcare provider performs.

 Overview